 The Spa of the Rockies features a full athletic club with daily classes, along with a range of body treatments.
-A multi-million dollar investment was made into the hotel’s 107 rooms, which include unlimited swimming and complimentary breakfast at the Poolside Grill.
+A multi-million dollar investment was made into the hotel’s 107 rooms, which include unlimited swimming and soaking at the hot springs, as well as complimentary breakfast at the poolside Grill.

 12. Avalanche Ranch Hot Springs